siriusastrebe/syc/README.md

 Occasionally, you'll want to be notified when changes are made to your variable.

-    function alertMe (change) {
+    function alertMe (changes) {
-        console.log(change);
+        console.log(changes);
     }

     syc.watch(object, alertMe)

 Watchers provide insight into an object whose property has been changed.
 If multiple properties are changed simultaneously, the watcher will trigger once for each property.

-`change` has the following properties available to it:
+`changes` has the following properties available to it:

-    change.variable  // The variable whose property was modified. change.property  // The modified property's name.
-The actual changed value can be found in change.variable[change.property]. change.change    // The actual changed value, shorthand for `change.variable[change.property]` change.oldValue  // A record of the previous value held in `change.variable[change.property]`. change.type      // Any one of `add`, `update` or `delete`. change.local     // True if the change originated locally. change.remote    // True if the change was received from elsewhere.
+    changes.variable  // The variable whose property was modified. changes.property  // The modified property's name.
+The actual changed value can be found in change.variable[change.property]. changes.change    // The actual changed value, shorthand for `change.variable[change.property]` changes.oldValue  // A record of the previous value held in `change.variable[change.property]`. changes.type      // Any one of `add`, `update` or `delete`. changes.local     // True if the change originated locally. changes.remote    // True if the change was received from elsewhere.

 *Note:* Server side watchers have access to the originating socket: